-Centre for Sight's expert and world renowned surgeons are involved with your care every step of the way.
+Centre for Sight’s expert and world renowned surgeons are involved with your care every step of the way.
 They are supported by a team of highly trained technicians.
 Surgeon directed care is an area in which Centre for Sight will not compromise.
 As is common practice, consultants work as independent practitioners providing medical advice and care supported by our expert team of nurses, technicians and administrators at Centre for Sight.
-Learn more about the highly qualified specialty eye surgeons at Centre for Sight.
+Learn more about the highly qualified speciality eye surgeons at Centre for Sight.

 Meet our surgeons…

 Cornea, Cataract, Anterior Segment and Keratorefractive surgery

 Sheraz Daya is the Medical Director of Centre for Sight.
 Recruited from New York, USA in 1993, Mr Daya was Director and Consultant at the Corneoplastic Unit and Eye Bank, Queen Victoria Hospital.
 Mr Daya transformed the Corneoplastic Unit and Eye Bank, acquiring an international reputation for excellence in Corneal surgery and resigned from the NHS in 2011.